vacp2p/rfc/waku/README.md

 All Waku messages are sent as devp2p [RLPx transport protocol, version 5](https://github.com/ethereum/devp2p/blob/master/rlpx.md) packets.
 These packets SHOULD be RLP-encoded arrays of data containing two objects: packet code followed by another object (whose type depends on the packet code).

-Waku nodes that do not support a particular packet code SHOULD ignore the packet without generating any error.
+Waku nodes that do not support a particular packet code MUST ignore the packet without generating any error.

 Waku is a RLPx subprotocol called `waku` with version `0`.
 The version number corresponds to the major version in the header spec.